carlosortizjimenez/Pacman/README.md

 <img src= "PacMan1.png" width='300' />

 ## Project discription
-The begining of the project started when given a started file to have the pacman move across the window.
-The end of the profect was to have the pac man move across the window and detect the boundries of the window and switch directions.
+The goal of the project was to begin working with the DOM.
+The program allows the user to dictate the number of pacmen that will apear and interact with the boundries of the window by bouncing off of them.
 ## How to run
-Download all the files to your computer in the same file.
-Drag and drop the index.html file to a blank web browser.
+The program can be run by selecting either "Start Game" or "Add Pacman" in any order.
+The speed of the pacmen can be increased by selecting "Start game" while the program is running.
+Have fun!

 ## Roadmap of future imporovments
-At the present time there are not plans to add future improvments
+The immediate improvment down the line is to have the Pacmen interact with eachother and have them change color upon impact.
 ## MIT License
 MIT License